-If you’ve ever had a CT scan or MRI done, it’s easy to realize that these two tests are very different from the patient’s point of view.
-An MRI is done with a machine that makes a lot of noise (Patients are typically offered ear protection and music).
-An MRI takes 25 to 40 minutes […]
+If you’ve ever had a CT scan or MRI done, it’s easy to realize that these two tests are very different, even from the patient’s point of view.
+An MRI is done with a machine that makes a lot of noise (Patients are typically offered ear protection and music) and a CT scan does not. […]

 Radiologist Dr Jon Hopkins describes specific screening tests that are performed in the Imaging Department, including mammograms, CT lung scans and CT heart scans.
 Dr Hopkins explains when tests are needed, what they detect and how often they should be performed.